 In addition to following your doctor’s recommended treatment plan, taking simple steps at home may help relieve your symptoms.

-Eating small meals with bland foods, such as crackers, toast, or broth, may help soothe your stomach.
+Eating small meals with bland foods, such as crackers, toast, or broth, may help soothe your stomach in cases of intestinal infections.
 As the condition that caused your bloating starts to improve, you should notice your appetite returning.

 Taking over-the-counter medications may also help relieve your symptoms.
 For example, simethicone can help relieve gas or flatulence.
-Calcium carbonate and other antacids can help relieve acid reflux or heartburn.
+Calcium carbonate and other antacids can help relieve acid reflux, indigestion, or heartburn.

 If your abdominal bloating and loss of appetite are related to certain foods, avoid them whenever possible.
 Some foods that commonly cause these symptoms include: